c1au6i0/labor/README.md

 2. Files containing authentication information and `renv` packages are not synced.
 You can use `exclude_files` to decide to not sync other specific files.
-3. You can bidirectional sync the folders setting the argument `direction`
+3. You can bidirectional sync the folders by setting the argument `direction`
-4. You can still decide to use any `rsync` flags setting the argument `rsync_flags` (default is `-avtuP`).
+4. You can still decide to use any `rsync` flags by setting the argument `rsync_flags` (default is `-avtuP`).

 ## Are you keeping things in the right place?